elephantscale/elastic-labs/elasticsearch8/1-install.md

 ./bin/elasticsearch -d -p pid
 ```

-* For the daemon mode, verify the `pid` file content
+* To illustrate, for the daemon mode, verify the `pid` file content

 ```shell
 find . -name pid